adamsilver/fdpb/05-Inbox-Management.md

 ### Visually hiding the label

 There are two ways to create a hidden label.
-One concise way to do this is by using the `aria-labelledby` attribute:
+One concise way to do this is by using `aria-labelledby`:

 ```
 <fieldset class="inbox">